vlabella/GLE/README.md

 	sudo cmake --install build
 	```

 Installation destinations are [FHS](https://refspecs.linuxfoundation.org/FHS_3.0/fhs/index.html) compliant starting with version 4.3.9.
-Binaries will be placed in /usr/local/bin.
-Fonts and includes will be in /usr/local/share/gle-graphics and documentation in /usr/local/share/doc/gle-graphics.
+Binaries will be placed in `/usr/local/bin`.
+Font, config files, and includes will be in `/usr/local/share/gle-graphics` and documentation in `/usr/local/share/doc/gle-graphics`.
 This can be altered with `CMAKE_INSTALL_PREFIX` and `DEVELOPER_INSTALLATION` options (see below).

 ### Building on Windows